Today we’re going to talk about something very important – Personal Financial Planning.

 When we read the term ‘Financial Planning’ or ‘Personal Financial Analysis’, we believe that it’s jargon.
 Some people think it’s a big, confusing word for rich people who have a surplus of money, and the trunks are overflowing with currency notes.

-But, the reality is that Financial Planning is required by everybody, and not only by the one born with a silver spoon.
+But guess what?
+It’s for everyone! the reality is that Personal Financial Planning and analysis is required by everybody, and not only by the one born with a silver spoon.

 How to Do Personal Financial Planning and Analysis

 There are multiple steps in personal financial planning and analysis.
 We will discuss ten easy steps, which you can follow to reach your financial goals.

 — How Much Do You Earn?

 The first step in Personal Financial Planning is to figure out how much money you get.

 Think about all the ways money comes to your family.
 Maybe your mom and dad have jobs that pay them every month.
 There could be other ways your family gets money, like from a house they rent out to someone else, or from a bank that pays them interest.

 Let us imagine a family just like yours.
 There is Rakesh and his wife Maithili who both work and earn Rs.
 50,000 each month.
 They also get Rs.
 10,000 per month as rent from renting out a house they own.